openSUSE/microos-tools/README.md

 A `/tmp` entry in `/etc/fstab` also take preference over the tmpfs mount unit.
 So updated systems will continue to use the tmp subvolume until this entry get's removed from `/etc/fstab`.

+## systemd services

+### setup-systemd-proxy-env.service

+The `setup-systemd-proxy-env.service` makes the proxy variables from `/etc/sysconfig/proxy` available to all systemd units.

+### printenv.service

+The `printenv.service` is to debug which environment variables exist by default.
+It just calls `printenv`.